Search overlay

 Housing and Travel

-During the duration of the program, you will stay in either a 3-star or higher hotel or self-service apartments with necessary amenities.
+During the duration of the program, you will stay in a self-service apartments with necessary amenities.
 While internet and local travel are covered by your fees, you will be responsible for most meals (the area around your lodging has grocery stores and plenty of restaurants to choose from).
-Specific housing location and details will be provided prior to departure from the US.
+Students will be responsible for their travel arrangements and expenses from Milan to Madrid during summer break week.
+Specific housing locations and details will be provided prior to departure from the U.S. All health and safety protocols required by the university, college, local authorities, and program partners abroad will be strictly followed and enforced.

 Please note that all COVID protocols required by Auburn University, the Harbert College of Business, the Program Provider Abroad and local authorities will be strictly followed and enforced.